JFreeborn/locations/README.md

   - Take in a single lat lon pont.
   - take in a distance
   - create a bounding box around this point

+## Notes
+- Use this website to see about the GeoJson points on [This Site](https://geojson.io/#map=2/0/20)
+- When the distance being calculated is
+  - less than 3 miles the [Euclidean](https://www.geeksforgeeks.org/euclidean-distance/) distance formula will be used
+  - greater than 3 miles the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) is used (Haversine formula combined with spherical trigonometry)
+- for great distance Vincenty’s formulae or geodesic calculations will be explored but are not used for now.
+  - We are going to be operating on a perfect sphere of an earth for now

+## TODOs
+- Add validation
+- Add error handling
+- Add Tests